 A form pipeline broke because one service in the chain went down.
 The automation layer did not know to retry.
-Nobody was notified.
-Submissions backed up for hours.
+No one was notified, and submissions backed up for hours.
 The fix was manual: a human restarting a legacy process by hand.

 Three services chained in series with zero resilience.
 When any one fails, the whole thing stops.
-Nobody planned for that failure because nobody could see the dependency.
+No one had planned for that failure, because no one could see the dependency.
 The friction was invisible until it became a crisis.

 This is the norm for most small and mid-size businesses running on stacked no-code tools.
 The question is not whether it breaks.
 It is whether anyone notices before the damage compounds.